- About

 Eligibility

-To be eligible for a fall or spring external partner program, participants must be full-time, traditional students with a minimum 2.5 GPA.
-Participants must be classified as a sophomore or junior at Morehouse College during time abroad.
+To be eligible for a fall or spring affiliate program, participants must be full-time, traditional students with a minimum 2.5 GPA, though some specific programs may require a higher average.
+Semester participants must be classified as a sophomore or junior at Morehouse College during time abroad.
 Additionally, students must be in good standing with Morehouse College (academically, financially, health records, and conduct).

-Summer external partner participants must meet the above requirements; however, summer opportunities are open to all classifications.
+Summer affiliate program participants must meet the above requirements; however, summer opportunities are open to all classifications upon approval from the external provider.

 Academics

-Students must enroll in a minimum of 12 credit hours while studying abroad during the fall or spring semester.
-Courses taken abroad must be approved prior to departure and will count toward your Morehouse GPA.
-Please choose a program that offers courses that mostly closely align with your degree plan.
-We strongly recommend students study abroad for a semester during sophomore year to allow for maximum course flexibility.
+For fall and spring semesters, students must enroll in a minimum of 12 credit hours while studying abroad.
+Courses must be approved prior to departure and will affect your Morehouse GPA.
+Scholarship recipients should verify and adhere to specific credit requirements as outlined by their individual funding sources.
+Please choose a program that offers courses that most closely align with your degree plan.
+We strongly recommend students study abroad for a semester during their sophomore year to allow for maximum course flexibility.

 Summer programs do not have a credit minimum.
 Credits earned from summer are accepted as transfer credit.

-Payment for these programs is conveniently made through TigerPay.
+Payment for semester programs is conveniently made through TigerPay.
 External financial aid (Pell Grants, Lomax, OWSP, etc.) may be applied; however, institutional scholarships may not be utilized.
-Payment for summer external partners is made directly, and financial aid cannot be applied.

-The Office of International Education provides a $1,200 stipend to directly support students in studying abroad for external partner programs.
-This stipend can be used once during a student’s Morehouse matriculation and can used for external partner programs.
+The Office of International Education provides a $1,000 stipend to directly support students in studying abroad for external partner programs.
+The OIE stipend can be redeemed once during a student’s Morehouse matriculation.

-We encourage you to visit our “Financial Aid & Scholarships” page to explore how to fund your trip.
-Individual partner program providers also offer scholarships of up to $9,000 to make studying abroad more affordable.
+We encourage you to visit our “Financial Aid & Scholarships” page for more information about how to fund your trip.
+Individual affiliate providers also offer scholarships of up to $9,000 to make studying abroad more affordable.

 -